The 34 Best Vegetarian Foods for Protein, Ranked. #1 Has 25% More Protein Than Chicken.

 Protein: 7.2g per 100g, but 11.8g per 100 calories (one of the leanest sources here).
 At 61 calories per 100g, it’s the rare protein that doesn’t bring a calorie bill with it.
 Plus it’s a complete protein (all nine essential amino acids), which is something most plant foods can’t claim.

-The trick is the press.
+Whatever kind you buy, the trick is the press.
 Wet tofu = sad tofu.

 33. Split Peas